-15. Process for Changing Policies and Procedures

-The policies and Procedures will be reviewed at least annually.
+15. Process for Changing Policies and Procedures [Process 2 for Change] The policies and procedures will be reviewed at least annually.
 Policies and procedures changes can be changed with a majority vote of those present at CUHSR meetings.

 Any changes that require updates to the Faculty Handbook will follow that procedure.